Rails-Designer/perron-site/app/content/articles/resources.md

 ### Validate your content

-Just like Rails' ActiveModel backed classes, you can also validate values from your resource class, for example your frontmatter.
+Just like Rails' ActiveModel classes, you can validate values from your resource class, for example your frontmatter.

 Perron offers a `bin/rails perron:validate` task that runs all validations and outputs any failures.
 Output could look like this:
 ```bash